JKamlah/escriptorium_python_connector/README.md

 And the obligatory: `pip install escriptorium-connector`
 ## Usage

 If you are working on a public repository, you will probably want to store your user credentials in a hidden `.env` file that does not get distributed with your code.
 This is pretty easy to accomplish with [python-dotenv](https://pypi.org/project/python-dotenv/).
-You will need to provide the connector with an eScriptorium instance URL, the API URL, your username, and your password (see below).
+You will need to provide the connector with an eScriptorium instance URL, the API your username, and your password (see below).

 The `EscriptoriumConnector` class provides (or will provide) all the methods needed to interact programmatically with the eScriptorium platform.